 We often get asked, “Do you think our furniture is worth upholstering?”

-Unfortunately that’s not really a question we can answer.
-I mean, there is furniture that is horrible quality to begin with, in that case it might not be worth it.
-Maybe the frame is damaged and its not worth fixing.
-We will absolutely tell you otherwise.
-But if you’re considering upholstery these are a few things to think about:
+Unfortunately, that’s not a question we can answer.
+I mean, there is furniture that is horrible quality, to begin with; in that case, it might not be worth it.
+Maybe the frame is damaged and it’s not worth fixing.
+We will tell you otherwise.
+But if you’re considering upholstery, these are a few things to think about:

-If you’ve been considering upholstery, there is a good chance that you have been out to the stores looking at new products.
-We have many customers say that they are unable to find a new couch that would fit in the space like their current one does.
+If you have been considering upholstery, there is a good chance that you have been out to the stores looking at new products.
+We have many customers who say that they are unable to find a new couch that would fit in the space as their current one does.
 Or they are finding that the new couches don’t sit like their current one because of their height.
-Many times you have a piece that just works for what you need, it’s comfortable, and fits perfectly in your space but you just cant’ find the proper replacement.
+Many times you have a piece that just works for what you need, it’s comfortable and fits perfectly in your space but you just can’t find the proper replacement.

-There is a lot of talk these days about reducing consumption and waste.
-It is know that in the US (2009) the EPA reported that 9.8 million tons of household furniture was accounted for as waste. (source: PlanetSave) That includes kitchen chairs, couches, chairs, ottomans, pillows, office chairs, etc. That is A LOT of stuff, all of which we can recover and make new, if not, better.
+There is a lot of talks these days about reducing consumption and waste.
+It is known that in the US (2009) the EPA reported that 9.8 million tons of household furniture were accounted for as waste.
+(Source: PlanetSave) That includes kitchen chairs, couches, chairs, ottomans, pillows, office chairs, etc. That is A LOT of stuff, all of which we can recover and make new, if not, better.

-So, if you’ve read through this and you find yourself nodding your head to one, if not all, points, you definitely have a piece worthy of upholstery.
-Now your next question will be cost.
-Check out the next post to find out more (link blog)
+So, if you’ve read through this and you find yourself nodding your head to one, if not all, points, you have a piece worthy of upholstery.
+Now your next question will cost.
+Check out the next post to find out more.

 Ennis Fabrics - Jeffery - Indigo